sourcery-ai-experiments/QuarticSDK/docs/source/basic.rst

 ********

-The user is supposed to pass the OAuth token along with the hostname to ensure that all the successive API calls are authenticated via OAuth2.0
+The user is supposed to pass the OAuth token along with the hostname to ensure that all the successive API calls are authenticated via OAuth2.0.
+For the detailed information on fetching tokens, please refer to the Quartic Knowledge Base.

 ::